-600k - 13 July 2024 starting at 0600 (Exeter)
+600k - 19 July 2025 starting at 0600 (Exeter)

-The Exe-Buzzard is a basic event from Exeter in Devon to Leighton Buzzard in Bedfordshire, and back.
+The Exe-Buzzard is an event from Exeter in Devon to Leighton Buzzard in Bedfordshire, and back.
 The route is straightforward and includes some A and B roads.
-This year there may be sleep and food facilities near Pangbourne.(The Buzzard from Leighton Buzzard is not running this year, but is still available as a permanent).
+This year there will be sleep and food facilities near Pangbourne.

 From Exeter the route follows the old A38 Northeast through Wellington and Taunton before heading across the Somerset Levels and emerging from country lanes into the Cathedral city of Wells.
 The route sneaks you through an arch and past the cathedral (ideal stop for a photo).